Feriman22/portscan-protection/README.md

 3. **Install the script:**
 >*sudo ./portscan-protection.sh --install*

-If you run it without any argument, you have 5 options:
+If you run it without any argument, you have few options:
-1. Install
+1. Install *# Available only if not installed yet*
-2. Uninstall
+2. Uninstall *# Available only if already installed*
-3. Verify
+3. Edit Whitelist *# Available only if already installed*
-4. Update
+4. Verify
+5. Update the script *# Available only if already installed*
-5. Quit
+6. Quit

-The `install` process copies the script to the */usr/local/sbin* folder and then creates a new cron rule in the file called *portscan-protection* in the */etc/cron.d* folder.
+The `Install` process copies the script to the */usr/local/sbin* folder and then creates a new cron rule in the file called *portscan-protection* in the */etc/cron.d* folder.
 It is executed once by itself to enable the ipset/iptable rules, and every startup, so your server is protected at all times.

-The `uninstall` process removes the script from the */usr/local/sbin* folder, removes the crontab entry and deletes ipset/iptable rules.
+The `Uninstall` process removes the script from the */usr/local/sbin* folder, removes the crontab entry and deletes ipset/iptable rules.
 **WARNING!** After this step, you can no longer run the script from the */usr/local/sbin* folder!

+The `Edit Whitelist` option allow to add IPv4 addresses to the whitelist.
+These IP addresses will never blocked.
+Note: Only IPv4 addresses are supported.

-The `verify` process checks the crontab entry, the location of the script, the execution permission, the ipset/iptables commands and the active firewall rules.
+The `Verify` process checks the crontab entry, the location of the script, the execution permission, the ipset/iptables commands and the active firewall rules.

-The `update` process updates the installed script.
+The `Update the script` process updates the installed script.
 You cannot update it before installation!

 ## Daily use

 Nothing to do!
 Just install the script and enjoy the protection!
+If you want to run the script again, just type `portscan-protection.sh` as root user.

 If you want to use this script somewhere else (e.g. in an OS installer script), there are some arguments: